Providing Support to People in Isolation Helps Prevent the Spread of COVID-19

 We want to ensure that anyone who is isolated has the support and supplies needed to stay at home.
 When our contact tracers talk with people newly diagnosed with COVID-19, they provide isolation guidelines to follow, but they also ask what the person will need in order to make isolation successful.
 They may say they need homework or groceries delivered, for example.
 During this discussion, if financial needs are identified, we make arrangements to provide gift cards to support buying groceries or other essentials.
 To date, over 1,800 families have received this isolation support, funded through money Dane County received from the federal CARES Act.

-Contact tracers also share our Helpful Resources and Community Resource webpages with those who require isolation, which offer information on resources available to pay rent, get food, or meet other basic needs.
+Contact tracers also share our Community Resource webpage with those who require isolation, which offer information on resources available to pay rent, get food, or meet other basic needs.

 Cooperation is Key